A Forest: Background and recording

-Composition and lyric
+Composition and lyrics

 "A Forest" and its parent album Seventeen Seconds are representative of The Cure's gothic rock phase in the late 1970s and 1980s.
 The song has also been described as a post-punk track.
 Cure biographer Jeff Apter refers to "A Forest" as "the definitive early Cure mood piece" and argues the song is the centrepiece of the album.
 Smith's intention with "A Forest" was to make a song that was "really atmospheric".
 He has stated it was a pivotal recording for the group, representing "the archetypal Cure sound".